ReplayRedownload/Colchester-Tornado-T8MS-EXPERIMENTAL-with-fanuc-18i-TB-control/README.md

 <p>G98 => G94 (Works...)</p>
 <p>G17 => G18 (Works...)</p>
 <p>G83.5 => G83 (Works...)</p>
 <p>Polar stuff... is forced and not working 100%...
-(You will have to manually add G13.1 stuff like that)</p>
+(You will have to manually add G13.1 and stuff like that)</p>
 <p>Changed H0.
 (Primary spindle incremental adress) => C0.
 (When primary spindle is active, but there won't be any H0.)
 OR B0.
 (When secondary spindle is active, but there won't be any H0.)(Works...)</p>
 <p>Changed G-Code export description for better differentiating (Only addeed a word...)</p>
 </p>Removed M31 & M32 when secondary spindle is active (Works...)</p>